 OK, a bit harsh, but this is what I mean.

 Some people are very good at this.
 ‘We have a big communication problem in the company’, ‘in this company, our employees are not engaged’, ‘our processes and systems are dysfunctional’, ‘we have a chronic problem of failure of leadership’, ‘we are completely silo-organized with zero connections between each other’ and ‘our culture is one of fear’, all these are potential candidates for sweeping generalizations.
-I have encountered all of them just in the last month within a few clients.
+I have encountered all of them within a few clients.

-All these clients have multi-thousand people in the payroll, so you would have thought that if the generalizations were actually true, these companies would be at the point of death certificate.
+All these clients have multi-thousand people on the payroll, so you would have thought that if the generalizations were actually true, these companies would be at the point of receiving a death certificate.
 But they all are well and thriving.
 What is it then that prompts people to produce these devastating pieces of assessment?

 So, what’s Rule #1?
 Critical thinking is vital, part of your job description